Posted on Leave a comment

 Frequently Asked Questions

-Is K2O better than Liquid IV?
+Is K2O better than Liquid I.V.?

 Does K2O have sugar?